betorvs/sensu-opsgenie-handler/README.md

   -m, --messageTemplate string       The template for the message to be sent (default "{{.Entity.Name}}/{{.Check.Name}}") -p, --priority string              The OpsGenie Alert Priority, use default from OPSGENIE_PRIORITY env var (default "P3") -r, --region string                The OpsGenie API Region (us or eu), use default from OPSGENIE_REGION env var (default "us")
-  -s, --sensuDashboard string        The OpsGenie Handler will use it to create a source Sensu Dashboard URL.
+      --schedule-team string         The OpsGenie Schedule Responders Team, use default from OPSGENIE_SCHEDULE_TEAM env var -s, --sensuDashboard string        The OpsGenie Handler will use it to create a source Sensu Dashboard URL.
 Use OPSGENIE_SENSU_DASHBOARD.
 Example: http://sensu-dashboard.example.local/c/~/n (default "disabled")
   -t, --team string                  The OpsGenie Team, use default from OPSGENIE_TEAM env var -T, --titlePrettify                Remove all -, /, \ and apply strings.Title in message title